Here’s who to see — and why — at Earshot Jazz Festival 2019

 Though Earshot’s strong suit is the avant-garde, mainstream fans will note some familiar names.
 Of those, Cuban pianist Chucho Valdés (8 p.m.
 Thursday, Oct.
 17, Town Hall) is definitely one to catch.
 Solo, Valdés can be a showboat, but air, playfulness and spirituality waft through the music of his quartet, which just released the excellent album “Jazz Batá 2.”
 Another no-miss international act is the solo show by the great Brazilian guitarist and pianist Egberto Gismonti (7:30 p.m.
 Wednesday, Oct.
 30, Town Hall), who has not played Seattle since the ’80s.
 An evocative virtuoso, Gismonti weaves folkloric music, contemporary classical composition and jazz improvisation, often with his custom 10-string guitar.

 Chick Corea (7:30 p.m.
 Wednesday, Nov.
 6, Benaroya Hall) is here to play his “Piano Concerto No. 1” and George Gershwin’s 1924 masterpiece “Rhapsody in Blue” with the Seattle Symphony Orchestra.
 Go.
 Cecile McLorin Salvant (8 p.m.
 Friday, Oct.
 18, Town Hall) is quite simply the best thing to happen to jazz vocals in a decade and 37-year-old Gerald Clayton (7 p.m.
 Tuesday, Oct.
 8, Triple Door) is in the same league for jazz piano.
-Opening for Clayton are The Westerlies, a unique chamber brass quartet originally formed by four veterans of Seattle’s famed high school jazz programs, three of whom still play in the band: Riley Mulherkar (trumpet), Willem de Koch and Andy Clausen (trombones).
+Opening for Clayton are The Westerlies, a unique chamber brass quartet originally formed by four veterans of Seattle’s famed high-school jazz programs, three of whom still play in the band: Riley Mulherkar (trumpet), Willem de Koch and Andy Clausen (trombones).
 They are joined by Chloe Rowlands (trumpet).

 Mainstream-minded fans should also check out rising star Emmett Cohen (7:30 p.m.
 Tuesday, Nov.
 5, Town Hall Forum), who brings to his sparkling piano the kind of crowd-pleasing charm John Pizzarelli brings to the guitar, and Canadian trumpeter/vocalist Bria Skonberg (7:30 p.m.
 Sunday, Oct.
 6, Town Hall), whose old-school entertainment savvy is inspired by Louis Armstrong.